-At times back pain is caused by a common muscle strain and in other instances, it can be a sign of a more serious medical problem.
-However, serious back pain related to a medical emergency can result in disability if not treated promptly.
-It is important to know when back pain could be potentially life-threatening.
+Sometimes back pain is from a simple muscle strain.
+However, it can be a sign of a problem.
+If a medical emergency is not treated promptly, it could result in disability.
+It is important to know when a back pain medical emergency occurs.

-There are several symptoms that should prompt you to seek immediate medical attention.
+There are several symptoms you should look for when medical attention is necessary.
 These include progressive leg weakness or loss of bladder/bowel control.

-When you experience back pain along with sudden incontinence or feel weakness through the legs, hips, and groin area, you could have cauda equina syndrome.
-This condition is caused by severe compression of the entire nerve sac in your lower spine.
+Cauda equina syndrome is caused by severe compression of the entire lower spine nerve sac.
 However, if left untreated, it can cause paralysis, permanent loss of bladder or bowel control, and loss of feeling and sensation below the lumbar spine.

 - Progressive leg weakness and altered sensation in the legs and feet